-2966 Any comprehensive security solution must take into account the people that are using, maintaining and 2967 managing SOA-based systems.
-Furthermore, the relationships between them must also be incorporated: 2968 any security assertions that may be associated with particular interactions originate in the people that are 2969 behind the interaction.
+From a people perspective, Any comprehensive security solution for a SOA-based system must take into account that people are effectively managing, maintaining, and utilizing the system appropriately.
+The roles and responsibilities of the users, and the relationships between them must also be explicitly understood and incorporated into a solution: any security assertions that may be associated with particular interactions originate in the people that are behind the interaction.

-2970 We analyze security in terms of the social structures that define the legitimate permissions, obligations 2971 and roles of people in relation to the system, and mechanisms that must be put into place to realize a secure system.
-The former are typically captured in a series of security policy statements; the latter in 2972 terms of security guards that ensure that policies are enforced.
-2973
+We analyze security in terms of the social structures that define the legitimate permissions, obligations and roles of people in relation to the system, and mechanisms that must be put into place to realize a secure system.
+The former are typically captured in a series of security policy statements; the latter in terms of security guards that ensure that policies are enforced.

-2974 How and when to apply these derived security policy mechanisms is directly associated with the 2975 assessment of the threat model and a security response model.
-The threat model identifies the kinds of threats that directly impact the message and/or application of constraints and the response model is the 2976 proposed mitigation to those threats.
-Properly implemented, the result can be an acceptable level of risk 2977 to the safety and integrity within the SOA ecosystem.
-2978
+How and when to apply these derived security policy mechanisms is directly associated with the assessment of the threat model and a security response model.
+The threat model identifies the kinds of threats that directly impact the messages, services, and/or the application of constraints.
+The response model is the proposed mitigation to those threats.
+Properly implemented, the result can be an acceptable level of risk to the safety and integrity within the SOA ecosystem.